Sundown Syndrome: Recording

 Both "Sundown Syndrome" and "Remember Me" were recorded at Toe Rag Studios in London, UK with Liam Watson in March 2009.
 Parker later recalled "There was no-one really doing any producing, we just played [Sundown Syndrome] how it was destined to be played and then Liam recorded it and just did his thing.
 We just wanted to do the Toerag thing basically and it was a really awesome experience, the sound he gets at Toerag are amazing its like no other studio in the world both visually and sonically."

 Release

 "Sundown Syndrome" was later featured on the soundtrack for 2010 film The Kids Are All Right and was also included on the Ministry of Sound compilation album Chillout Sessions XII.
 "Sundown Syndrome" and "Remember Me" were later re-released on the deluxe edition of Innerspeaker.
 "Remember Me" came in at number 78 in the Triple J Hottest 100 in 2009.

 Live performances

-"Sundown Syndrome" was added to Tame Impala's set in 2009, and was played right through 2010.
-In 2011, it wasn't performed as regularly.
+"Sundown Syndrome" was added to Tame Impala's set in 2009, and was played through 2010.
+In 2011, it was not performed as regularly.
 It was performed for the first time in several years at the Panorama festival in 2017.
 A performance of "Sundown Syndrome" was filmed for the 2009 Summer Sonic Festival, and a live version was later released on their live album Live at the Corner.